Skip to content

 Photographe Matthew Sharp photo déchet maldives plage océans pollution

 Recently awarded in the “ocean preservation” category by the Ocean Photography Awards (photo competition rewarding the most beautiful ocean photos), Matthew Sharp is a young English photographer who divides his time between the mountains and the oceans.
-Guided by his passions and a taste for adventure, a few years ago he decided to make his passion his job.
-Today, he travels around the world to tell stories through his photos, whether it's highlighting the world's growing pressures and problems or capturing the intimate moments of a family.
+Guided by his passions and a taste for adventure, a few years ago he decided to make his passion his profession.
+Today, he travels the world telling stories through his photos, whether highlighting the world's growing pressures and problems or capturing a family's intimate moments.

 Matthew Sharp picture